 Port District legislation was passed by the Washington State Legislature in 1911; prior to that time the Seattle waterfront was controlled by railroads.
 It was not until 1934 that the Stone & Webster electric utilities monopoly was finally broken by New Deal anti-trust legislation under President Franklin D. Roosevelt.
 Finally in 1951 City Light was able to buy out the rest of the private electric ownership in and around Seattle.
 Seattle is known today as having one of the lowest-cost electric rates in the USA, thanks to the foresight of City fathers and decades of struggle to gain municipal ownership of resources.

 Capitol Hill streetcars: for a study in contrasts of how different neighborhoods of Seattle developed, read this history of the apartments and commercial growth around streetcar lines of Seattle’s Capitol Hill.
-Wedgwood had no streetcars or apartments, few stores, and it became an automobile neighborhood early on, due to lack of population density and the distance needed to travel to places of employment.
+Wedgwood had no streetcars or apartments; Wedgwood had few stores, and it became an automobile neighborhood early on, due to lack of population density and the distance needed to travel to places of employment.